 Certification bodies are licensed by SQFI to conduct SQF audits and issue SQF certificates.
-SQFI licensed certification bodies are accredited to the international standard ISO/IEC 17065:2012 (or subsequent versions as applicable) and are subject to annual assessments of their certification activities by SQFI licensed accreditation bodies.
+SQFI-licensed certification bodies are accredited to the international standard ISO/IEC 17065:2012 (or subsequent versions as applicable) and are subject to annual assessments of their certification activities by SQFI-licensed accreditation bodies.

-Your site needs to have an agreement with a certification body in place at all times that outlines the agreed SQF certification services to be provided.
+Your site needs to have an agreement with a certification body in place at all times, which outlines the agreed SQF certification services to be provided.
 At a minimum, these include:

-- The scope of certification (refer to step 3) including any approved exemptions; - The expected audit duration and the reporting requirements; - The certification body's fees structure, including audit costs, travel time and expenses, report writing, ancillary costs, and costs for closeout of non-conformances; - The conditions under which the SQF certificate is issued, withdrawn, or suspended; - The certification body's appeals and complaints process, and - The availability of auditor(s) for FSC 6: Harvest and Intensive Farming of Seafood.
+- The scope of certification (refer to step 3) including any approved exemptions; - The expected audit duration and the reporting requirements; - The certification body's fees structure, including audit costs, travel time and expenses, report writing, ancillary costs, and costs for closeout of non-conformances; - The conditions under which the SQF certificate is issued, withdrawn, or suspended; - The certification body's appeals and complaints process, and - The availability of auditor(s) for the site's FSC(s).